BALI STREET MUMS

 Lynette is the proud Patron of Bali Street Mums

 She has always wanted to be involved in a charity that cared for women and children, but she wanted to know exactly where the money went.
-When she met Kim the founder at the Safehouse in November, they clicked instantly.
+When she met Kim the founder at the Safehouse in Denpasar, they clicked instantly.

 Actually that day was overwhelming to say the least.
 Kim showed her around the safehouse, where the kids play and sleep and where they have their lessons and she was introduced to all the children there.